Breath odor is the scent of the air you breathe out of your mouth. Unpleasant breath odor is commonly called bad breath.

 Diseases that may be associated with breath odor:

-Use proper dental hygiene (especially flossing), and remember that mouthwashes are not effective in treating the underlying problem.
+Use proper dental hygiene, especially flossing.
+Remember that mouthwashes are not effective in treating the underlying problem.

-Fresh parsley or a strong mint are often effective ways to fight temporary bad breath.
+Fresh parsley or a strong mint is often an effective way to fight temporary bad breath.
 Avoid smoking.
-Otherwise, follow prescribed therapy to treat the underlying cause.

-Your doctor will take a medical history and perform a physical examination.
+Your doctor will take a medical history and perform a physical exam.

 You may be asked the following medical history questions:

-The physical examination will include a thorough examination of the mouth and the nose.
+The physical exam will include a thorough inspection of the mouth and the nose.
 A throat culture may be taken if you have a sore throat or mouth sores.

 In rare cases, diagnostic tests that may be performed include: